matthew-shaw/strapyll/README.md

 ===================
 [![Build Status](https://travis-ci.org/MashSoftware/strapyll.svg?branch=master)](https://travis-ci.org/MashSoftware/strapyll)

-Strapyll is a HTML toolkit that brings together some of the most popular and easy to use website templating, generation, styling, testing, deployment and hosting components.
+Create and maintain beautiful, responsive, mobile-first websites and blogs with ease.
+Strapyll is a frontend toolkit that enables you to focus on creating content.

-The aim is to allow you to focus on the most important thing; your content.
+Strapyll integrates some of the most popular generation, templating, styling, testing, deployment, versioning and hosting solutions so you dont have to!

 Made with [Jekyll](http://jekyllrb.com/), [Bootstrap](http://getbootstrap.com/), [Bootswatch](http://bootswatch.com/) & [Font Awesome](http://fortawesome.github.io/Font-Awesome/).